The Land of Heat and Sand

-Blessed peace to you from Senegal, the land of heat and sand.
+Blessed peace to you from Senegal, the land of heat and sand, many visit this place with thir summer clothes and Metal detector scoop.
 Situated next door to the Sahara Desert, Senegal receives frequent deposits of Saharan sand via the harmattan winds that blow along Africa’s Atlantic coast.
 Add to that the sand used for the never-ending construction projects, and sand ends up everywhere: in the houses, on the roads and cars and often in your mouth and eyes.

 Imagine this blowing sand mixing with the excrement of street-roaming cows, sheep, goats, feral cats and dogs and the mentally ill homeless population, along with the trash dumped in vacant lots, and you have a recipe for disease.
 Filthy sand accounts for many of the eye infections and flu-like illnesses rampant in Senegal and especially in Dakar.
 In such an environment, immune health becomes vital!

 Medical missionary opportunities abound in a place like this.
 Recently a sister from church made some lifestyle changes to address her health issues, but after changing her diet she developed debilitating headaches and dizziness.
 I went to visit her and ended up giving her a fomentation and counseling her on nutrition.
 Realizing that she was probably anemic, I suggested she get an iron supplement and some vitamin B12.
 A week later, her dizziness and headaches had completely subsided.